Goldenhub/cli-music-player/NOTE.md

 - the frontend makes an ssh request to the backend service
 - the backend service receives the ssh request from the frontend and responds with links to the audio files
 - the frontend receives the response and displays on the cli
-- the frontend makes a request to play a selected audio using the mpg123
+- the frontend makes a request to play a selected audio
 - the frontend can pause or stop the audio
 - the frontend can play next or prev audio